-The idea for paper plate sugar skulls came about while brainstorming on crafting ideas to do with my son’s kindergarten class.
+The idea for paper plate sugar skulls came about while brainstorming craft ideas to do with my son’s kindergarten class.
 I needed an activity that was not only fun and colorful, but also manageable to do with twenty-five children.
 This activity proved to be a HUGE success.
+Enjoy!

-- Decorative paper hole punch (optional).
-I used this one to create decorative flowers.
+- Decorative Paper Hole Punch – I used this one to create decorative flowers (Optional)

 Here are the finished skulls from my son’s classroom.
 The children were so proud of their work and kept showing each other all of the details and embellishments they added.